Factory Invoice Price is not the Dealer’s Actual New Car Cost

 - Rebates & Incentives – Check the manufacturer’s website for a rebate or incentive on the vehicle you are interested in.

-You can find the factory invoice price at Edmunds; pick out the car you want once you get the vehicle’s page.
-Scroll to the “Build and Price button.”
-Sometimes they put vehicles up before they receive the invoice price information, and sometimes they will sell the button to an advertiser, so you have to build the car on their page.
-Don’t fret; you may have to come back at a later time.
-Here is a picture that shows how to locate the information.
+Sometimes, they put vehicles up before they receive the invoice price information, and sometimes, they will sell the button to an advertiser, so you have to build the car on their page.
+Don’t fret; you may have to come back later.

-Once you have the above information on the vehicle, you want to buy.
+Once you have the above information on the vehicle you want to buy.
 Figuring the true cost of any new car is a simple formula:

 Invoice Price – Factory Holdback – Factory to Dealer Incentives = Dealers Net Cost